Who is NIAC?

 People benefit from what they can’t have themselves on their own and are satisfied by tasks accomplished by ones who have capabilities.
 It’s because we expected and understood what those unique cultures and people have and integrated them into a working society.
 We don’t change them, we don’t colonize them, we don’t divide them, we integrate them into our diverse and capable society.
 It has been working for more than 3,000 years and it’s still working.

 Today, there are protests in the country started by death of a Kurd girl, Mahsa Amini, who was reportedly killed by morality police.
 Fars people, Lurs, Turks, Arabs, Baluchs, and everybody else are protesting among their Kurd brothers and sisters in solidarity.
 They see themselves as one nation, one people, and one society not with differences, but with unique characteristics.
-All fighting for liberty, and that is beautiful.

 Is freedom more important than safety?